-- You will be encouraged to walk three to four hours after arriving at your room, and several times throughout the evening.
-The nursing staff will assist you until you feel safe walking by yourself. - The day after your surgery, you will walk 10-20 laps or more. - Do not sit for long periods.
+- You will be encouraged to walk three to four hours after arriving to your room, and several times throughout the evening.
+The nursing staff will assist you until you feel safe walking by yourself. - The day after your surgery, you will walk 10-20 laps or more. - Do not sit for long periods of time.
 The more you move, the better you will feel.
-Moving regularly will decrease your chances of complications developing.
+Moving regularly will decrease your chances of complications developing. - Walk five minutes each hour during waking hours at home.